403 Helicopter Operational Training Squadron

 403 "City of Calgary" (Helicopter) Operational Training Squadron (403 Sqn) is a squadron of the Royal Canadian Air Force (RCAF) located at Canadian Forces Base Gagetown.
-It is equipped with CH-146 Griffons and provides operational aircrew training to the crews who will fly the helicopter.
+It is equipped with Bell CH-146 Griffons and provides operational aircrew training to the crews who will fly the helicopter.
 The squadron also conducts operational test and evaluation, develops aviation tactics and carries out operations in support of the 1 Wing mission.
 It also supports the local Army requirements of the Combat Training Centre.
 It was founded as No. 403 Squadron RCAF.

 A pilot will spend three months at Gagetown learning to fly the Griffon before being posted to one of 1 Wing's five operational squadrons.
 While at Gagetown, pilots learn advanced aircraft handling, including slinging and hoisting, tactical formation, flying and low-level tactical flying.

 History

 World War II

 403 Sqn Curtiss Tomahawk I in July 1941.

 No. 403 (Fighter) Squadron RCAF was formed at RAF Station Baginton (now Coventry Airport), Warwickshire, England, on 1 March 1941.

 The first squadron of the Royal Canadian Air Force (RCAF) formed overseas under the British Commonwealth Air Training Plan (BCATP), it was identified by the letters KH.

 Initially equipped with the Curtiss Tomahawk I, they were replaced with the Supermarine Spitfire after only 29 operational sorties.
 Through continual replacement and updating, the squadron flew various models, Mk I through Mk XVI, of this very popular aircraft.

 It was flying a Mk IX Spitfire in 1943 that ace George "Screwball" Beurling scored his 30th air victory while flying with the squadron.

 The squadron served in RAF Fighter Command and Second Tactical Air Force for over four years.

 By May 1945, the squadron had a record of 123 enemy aircraft destroyed, with a share in seven more, 10 probably destroyed, and 72 damaged with a share in one more.
 Ground targets destroyed or damaged included 30 tanks, 50 locomotives, and nearly 100 other vehicles.

 Sixteen Distinguished Flying Crosses (DFC), four DFC with Bar, and one Military Medal were awarded to members of the squadron, in addition to a number of Mentions in Despatch.

 The "Wolf" Squadron and many other units paid a high price in lives and aircraft.
 Eighty-five aircraft were destroyed.
 76 pilots were reported missing; of these, four were killed, 39 presumed dead, 21 captured, and nine successfully evaded capture.